MartinoMensio/spacy-universal-sentence-encoder/README.md

 nlp = spacy.load('en_use_md')
 ```

-Otherwise you need to load the model in the following way (the first time that it is run, it downloads the model)
+Otherwise you need to load the model in the following way (the first time that it is run, it downloads the model):

 ```python
 import spacy_universal_sentence_encoder
 nlp = spacy_universal_sentence_encoder.load_model('xx_use_lg')
 ```

-Then you can use the models
+Then you can use the models:

 ```python
 # get two documents